-Cold calling is simply one of the least effective ways to sell new policies in terms of conversion."
+Cold calling is simply one of the least effective ways to sell new policies in terms of conversion.

-"When you buy insurance leads, you purchase a list of buyers who have been using online quote tools specifically for the purpose of finding the cheapest insurance."
+When you buy insurance leads, you purchase a list of buyers who have been using online quote tools specifically for the purpose of finding the cheapest insurance.

 The Case for Internet Leads

 However, as mentioned before, internet leads often create a terrible turnover problem because clients come into your book of business for a short time, and then leave you because they have no real reason to stay with your agency, but you can give them a reason to stay.

 How to Make Internet Leads Effective

-"When you meet with your clients for customer insurance reviews, you demonstrate to them the value you actually provide as an insurance agent, beyond premium rates."
+When you meet with your clients for customer insurance reviews, you demonstrate to them the value you actually provide as an insurance agent, beyond premium rates.

-We also offer The Agency Thrive Program, which is a bundle of services and resources that explains exactly how to conduct customer insurance reviews in a way that results in improved retention, cross-sell opportunities, and referrals.
+We also offer The Agency Thrive Program, which is a bundle of videos and resources that explains exactly how to conduct customer insurance reviews in a way that results in improved retention, cross-sell opportunities, and referrals.

 If that has been an important part of your agency’s acquisition strategy, or you’re unsure how else to grow, then go ahead!